How to delete personal information about myself on the Internet

 In most cases, once information is on the Internet, it is there to stay.
 Whether other people can find it, depends on how easy it is to find through a web search engine.

 If you own the website where your personal information is found, you can remove the information from the web pages or you can delete the web page or website entirely.
-If you want to keep the information online but do not want search engines to find the information you can password protect the information or set up a robots.txt file to block search engines.
+If you want to keep the information online, but do not want search engines to find the information, you can password protect the information.
+Or, set up a robots.txt file to indicate to search engines that all or part of your site should not be indexed.
+Keep in mind, however, that search engines crawling your site are not required to honor the robots.txt file.

 For social networking websites like Facebook, Twitter, and other social networking sites, you can choose what personal information to displayed to other users.
 These settings are found through the Privacy settings in each of the services.
 However, not all information can be controlled, and some of it may be publicly displayed or have the potential of being displayed in the future.